Trump says FBI conducting search of Mar-a-Lago estate

 The probe is hardly the only legal headache confronting Trump.
 A separate investigation related to efforts by Trump and his allies to undo the results of the 2020 presidential election and the Jan.
 6, 2021, riot at the U.S. Capitol has also been intensifying in Washington.

-And a district attorney in Fulton County, Georgia is investigating whether Trump and his close associates sought to interfere in that state’s election, which was won by Democrat Joe Biden.
+And a district attorney in Fulton County, Georgia is investigation whether Trump and his close associates sought to interfere in that state’s election, which was won by Democrat Joe Biden.

-(Watch below: Attack on the Capitol: House Committee to show never-before-seen video from Jan.
-6)